JoonHyeok-hozy-Kim/ai_paper_study/text_books/ml_tom_mitchell/ch06/12/note.md

 # 6.12 The EM Algorithm
 - Desc.)
   - A widely used approach to learning in the presence of **unobserved variables**.
-    - It be used even for variables whose value is never directly observed, provided the general form of the **probability distribution governing these variables is known**.
+    - Can be used even for variables whose value is never directly observed, provided the general form of the **probability distribution governing these variables is known**.

 ## 6.12.1 Estimating Means of k Gaussians
 - Example Case)